langens-jonathan/github-scraper/README.md

 ## Usage
 ```
-python scrape-github.py [technology]
+python scrape-github.py [technology-list]
 ```
 Here the following arguments are *needed*:
-* technology: the technology you are trying to scrape
+* technology list: the technologies you are trying to scrape, all technologies in this list should be escaped

-This will leave you with a file that has the technology's name and in there you will find all github projects that are returned.
+This will leave you with a file per technology that has the technology's name and in there you will find all github projects that are returned.

 ## Restrictions
 Github will restrict all calls to 1000 repositories.
 The scraper uses 4 metrics to search both in descending and ascending order: